small-tech/watson/template/README.md

 ## Submitting the app

-Please make sure you [review the AppCenter publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) before [submitting the app](https://developer.elementary.io/) to the [elementary OS AppCenter](https://appcenter.elementary.io/).
+Please make sure you [review the AppCenter publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) <strike>before [submitting the app](https://developer.elementary.io/) to the [elementary OS AppCenter](https://appcenter.elementary.io/).</strike>* before opening a pull request on the [AppCenter Reviews repository](https://github.com/elementary/appcenter-reviews).

+_\* The elementary OS AppCenter dashboard is currently broken.
+The version currently linked to from the elementary OS Developer site is for elementary OS 5, not 6.
+However, if you want to monetise your app, you still have to use that and then submit the pull request.
+If you know [Elixir](https://elixir-lang.org/), you might want to [contribute to finishing off the AppCenter dashboard for elementary OS 6](https://github.com/elementary/appcenter-reviews)._

 ## It’s elementary, my dear…